Cheriit/Cheriit/README.md

 ### Welcome on my GitHub page 👋

 - 🎓 Computer Science student at Poznan University of Technology;
-- 💼 President of Students' Union Council of Faculty of Computing and Telecommunications;
+- 💼 Vice President of Students' Union Council of Faculty of Computing and Telecommunications;
 - 🖥️ President of [@AKAI](https://github.com/akai-org) - an web development student club;

 - 🧠 Currently learning Spring, Angular & GCP;